Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

-defaultint | Nonethe default value to use when generating test data.
+defaultint | Nonethe default value to use when generating test data

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the question, from the s.media collection

 tagsdict[str, Any] | NoneTags to attach to this question, from s.tags(...).
 You can also attach tags using the with s.tag(...): context manager.